Mahmud of Ghazni: Conquest of Khorasan

-In 998 AD, Mahmud of Ghazni, having succeeded his father, sought to expand Ghaznavid control into Khorasan.
+After accession to the throne, the Samanid Amir Mansur II confirmed Mahmud the possession of Ghazni, Bust, eastern Khurasanian towns of Balkh, Tirmidh, and Herat but he was eager to recover Khorasan.
+In 998 AD, Mahmud sought to expand Ghaznavid control into Khorasan.
 After failing to secure Khorasan through negotiations with Samanid Amir Mansur II, Mahmud invaded Nishapur in 999 AD.
 On 2 February 999, Mansur was assassinated by Samanid nobleman Begtuzun and Fa’iq, who placed his brother Abd al-Malik II to the throne.
 Mahmud took up the cause of the assassination of Mansur and advanced against the Samanids.
 A brief peace agreement was concluded ensuring Mahmud's control of Herat and Balkh.
 But the conflict resumed when Dara bin Qabus, who did not agree to the treaty attacked Mahmud’s army.
 Mahmud assembled his army near Merv.
-Ghaznavid forces, led by Mahmud, his brother Abu'l Muzaffar Nasr supported by cavalry and elephants, defeated the Samanid army of Abd al-Malik, Abu'l Qasim, Begtuzun, Fa'iq.
-The Samanid dynasty collapsed soon after with Fa’iq’s death and the Kara-Khanid invasion of Bukhara, capturing Abd al-Malik in 999.
+Ghaznavid forces, led by Mahmud, his brother Abu'l Muzaffar Nasr supported by cavalry and elephants, defeated the Samanid army of Abd al-Malik, Abu'l Qasim, Begtuzun, Fa'iq on 16 May 999 AD.
+The Samanid dynasty collapsed soon after with Fa'iq's death and the Kara-Khanid invasion of Bukhara, capturing Abd al-Malik in 999.
+The Oxus River was decided as the borders between the two empires.

+Mahmud became a fully independent sovereign, with formal acknowledgement of the Abbasid caliph's spiritual overlordship.
+From 999 AD and onwards coins were issued of the title Wali Amir al-Mu'minin "Friend of the Commander of the Faithful".

 Conquest of Sistan

-In 1002 Mahmud invaded Sistan and dethroned Khalaf ibn Ahmad, ending the Saffarid dynasty.
-From there he decided to focus on Hindustan to the southeast, particularly the highly fertile lands of the Punjab region.

 Sultan Mahmud and his forces attacking the fortress of Zaranj in 1003 CE.
 Jami al-Tawarikh, 1314 CE.

+Khalaf ibn Ahmad, Saffarid ruler of Sistan had good relation with Sabuktigin, often helped him with military aid.
+After Sabuktigin's death and succession dispute between Mahmud and his brother Ismail, Khalaf took the opportunity and captured Pushang and Kuhistan, killing Mahmud's uncle Bughrajuq.
+Following Mahmud's consolidation of power in Ghaznavid territories, Khalaf was forced to acknowledge Ghaznavid suzerainty in 1000 AD.
+Shortly after Khalaf's assassination of his son Tahir led discontentment among some of the Saffarid generals who invited Mahmud to rule over Sistan.
+In 1002, Mahmud invaded Sistan and dethroned Khalaf ibn Ahmad, ending the Saffarid dynasty.
+In 1003, a rebellion was suppressed in Sistan.
+During the rebellion the Hindu troops in Ghaznavid army sacked the Friday mosque of Zaranj, massacring Muslims and Christians in their church.
+Sistan was left in charge of Mahmud's uncle Abu'l Muzaffar Nasr.